Training-Free Layout Control with Cross-Attention Guidance: Ablation Study

 \section{Ablation Study}

-In this section, we supplement the ablation studies in the main paper with quantitative evaluations, studying the impact of the loss scale factor and the effect of backward guidance of cross-attention maps across different layers.
+In this section, we supplement the ablation studies in the main paper with quantitative evaluations, studying the impact of the guided steps, loss scale factor, and the effect of backward guidance on different layers of the denoising network.
 We followed the same setting as described above and in \Cref{s:exp_setup} (main paper) using 1000 captions and their corresponding bounding boxes from the Flickr30K Entities \cite{Flickr30K-entities} dataset to generate images with a pre-specified layout.